angrysky56/mcp-server-qdrant/README.md

 This MCP server is licensed under the Apache License 2.0.
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the Apache License 2.0.
 For more details, please see the LICENSE file in the project repository.

+## 🤖 How Automatic Model Selection Works

+The server features **intelligent automatic model selection**:

+1. **First Use**: When you first store data in a collection, the server uses a default embedding model
+2. **Model Recording**: The server automatically records which model was used for that collection
+3. **Consistency**: All future operations on that collection use the same exact model
+4. **Per-Collection**: Each collection can use a different model based on its specific needs
+5. **Distance Tracking**: Each collection also remembers its distance metric (cosine, dot, euclidean, manhattan)
+6. **No Configuration**: No need to manually specify embedding models in your config

+This ensures **perfect consistency** - each collection always uses the same embedding model it was created with, preventing dimension mismatches and maintaining semantic coherence.

+### Auto-Managed Docker Features

+When using `QDRANT_MODE=docker` with `QDRANT_AUTO_DOCKER=true`:

+- 🔍 **Smart Container Detection** - Checks if Qdrant container already exists
+- 🔄 **Port Conflict Resolution** - Automatically finds available ports
+- 💾 **Data Persistence** - Mounts `./qdrant_data` for persistent storage
+- 🧹 **Graceful Cleanup** - Stops container when server exits
+- ⚡ **Health Checking** - Waits for Qdrant API to be ready before proceeding